macrobiotus/antarctic_invertebrates/README.md

 - [ ] remove files unrelated to this manuscript to local one this project is coded and or adjust `.gitignore` file.

 ### Done
+- [x] tried rarefaction in Qiime and re-integration into R: no way to export `.biom` files to shell for Qiime.
+All Qiime work on `.biom` tables has to happen before R import.
 - [x] extend generate todo list from below and resort this file
 - [x] implement rarefaction at suitable depth
 - [x] Abundance correction should perhaps happen after removal of chimeras, but before any subsequent filtering of blanks etc. This should be discussed, e.g. by contacting the Qiime development team, then implemented appropriately, also using the documentation of repository `pcm_modelling`. **Resolved by using rarefaction instead of cumulative sum scaling (or other abundance correction methods).Rarefaction is performed analogously to CSS after filtering of very low-covered samples.
 Contaminating reads should be removed, to give the "true" diversity, before rarefaction.**
 - [x] It is hard to conceive how the `css` scaled abundance data in `560_psob_18S_css_filtered.RData` is transformed, it looks like `log` transform.
 This transformation may to be reversed after modelling and before discussing results.
 To solve this question Paulson _et al._ (2013) or the Qiime developer forum should be consulted. **Resolved by using rarefaction now.**

 ## Manuscript work